-It’s not surprising to discover that in the past year more and more people have been struggling with their mental health and general wellbeing.
-And while gardening isn’t for everyone, it has been shown to be an effective way to boost mental and emotional health.
-It doesn’t matter whether you’ve got a sprawling garden, a concrete yard, or even just a balcony – you can still reap the benefits that getting green fingered can bring.
+It’s not surprising to discover that in the past three years more and more people have been struggling with their mental health and general well-being.
+And while gardening isn’t for everyone, it’s proven to be an effective way to boost mental and emotional health.
+It doesn’t matter whether you’ve got a sprawling garden, a concrete yard, or even just a balcony – you can still reap the benefits that getting green-fingered can bring.

 Sense of accomplishment and self-worth

 Although the world around us may be chaotic, we can bring some sense of order to the garden.
 It’s incredibly rewarding to look out on a neatly weeded veggie patch, or a flower bed bursting with colour.
 Tucking into a delicious meal made from your home-grown vegetables is another huge accomplishment.